Education & Training

 - Tarek Hijal (Radiation Oncologist)

 The new undergraduate medical education curriculum was rolled out in 2013 with the Fundamentals of Medicine and Dentistry (FM&D) course for the first year medical students.
 Department of Oncology faculty members gave lectures in such topics as cancer prevention, palliative care and tumour immunology.

-As part of the new curriculum, the Research Fundamentals I course was rolled out in 2013 while the Research Fundamentals II course is being rolled out in 2014.
-Department of Oncology faculty members are serving as mentors and supervisors for this research component of the new curriculum.
+As part of the new curriculum, the Research Fundamentals I course was rolled out in 2013 while the Research Fundamentals II course was rolled out in 2014.
+Dr. Gayle Shinder has been representing the Department of Oncology on the Research Fundamentals Committee and a number of Department faculty members are serving as mentors and supervisors for this research component of the new curriculum.